evmar/retrowin32/exe/README.md

 This directory contains some win32 executables used to test retrowin32.

 - callback: exe that calls a testing retrowin32 API that calls back to exe
+- cpp: various Windows test programs in C++
 - ops: dump results of x86 operations
-- rust: various Windows test programs in Rust
 - trace: Windows exe tracer using Windows debug API
 - winapi: MSVC Windows API (no C runtime)
 - zig_hello: Zig hello world
-- zip: compress/decompres a buffer (CPU-intensive)

 ## Symlinks